 Max Gomez, PhD

-CBS News Senior Medical Correspondent
+Senior Medical Correspondent

 One of TV’s most respected medical journalists, Dr. Max Gomez has produced award-winning health and science segments for network stations in New York and Philadelphia.
 Dr. Max has reported for “Dateline,” “The Today Show” and “48 Hours.”
 He is currently the senior medical correspondent for WCBS, the flagship CBS network station in New York.